wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-object-detection/includes/1-introduction.md

 ### Scenario 3 - Object recognition in a learning scenario

 A field agent takes a picture of a product.
-The product is recognized, and all manually-entered, additional information is automatically retrieved.
+The product is recognized, and all manually entered, additional information is automatically retrieved.

 **Example:**